What is A/B Testing? A Beginner's Guide

 Introduction

-A/B testing is also termed bucket testing or split testing.
-It is simply a way to compare different versions of an app, or a webpage, or a feature, with each other to analyze which one gives the best performance.
+A/B testing, similarly to split testing, is a way to compare different versions of an app, web page, or feature to analyze which performs best

 • How does A/B testing work?